The year 2011 is coming rapidly to a close, and with it my first full calendar year of running my own business.

 See my guest article ‘Compromise is King‘ on Dennis Salvatier’s blog where I go into a bit more detail about this subject.
 There are some excellent responses in the comments section.

 Have you learnt any big lessons this year?
-Feel free to use the comments below to let me and others know.
+Feel free to let me know.